LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 Reading data from a storage device typically doesn't happen instantaneously (unless it happens to be in the filesystem cache already), so this source will provide data as quickly as it can be read from storage.

 Notice that because this is an `async` method, it will typically return to its caller before it completes.
 (The first `await` that actually has to wait returns, and the remainder of the method runs via a callback when the work completes.)
-That means that subscribers will typically be in possession of the `IDisposable` representing their subscription before this method returns, so we're using a different mechanism to handle unsubscription here.
+That means that subscribers will typically be in possession of the `IDisposable` representing their subscription before this method finishes, so we're using a different mechanism to handle unsubscription here.
 This particular overload of `Create` passes its callback not just an `IObserver<T>` but also a `CancellationToken`, with which it will request cancellation when unsubscription occurs.

 File IO can encounter errors.
 The file we're looking for might not exist, or we might be unable to open it due to security restrictions, or because some other application is using it.
 The file might be on a remote storage server, and we could lose network connectivity.
 For this reason, we must expect exceptions from such code.
 This example has done nothing to detect exceptions, and yet the `IObservable<string>` that this `ReadFileLines` method returns will in fact report any exceptions that occur.
 This is because the `Create` method will catch any exception that emerges from our callback and report it with `OnError`.
 (If our code already called `OnComplete` on the observer, Rx won't call `OnError` because that would violate the rules.
 Instead it will silently drop the exception, so it's best not to attempt to do any work after you call `OnCompleted`.)